futoin/specs/draft/ftn16_citool.md

 If special "futoin.json" configuration file is present in project root then extra parameters' default values should be taken from the configuration file.

-It should possible to specify any of the actions manually through configuration file.
+It should be possible to specify any of the actions manually through configuration file.
 Otherwise, the tool should auto-detect action implementation.

 The tool should support the following actions: